 - Sensory (off-notes, “aged” sweetness/acid balance)

-NAD+ precursor gummies work best when they’re treated as a systems-engineering project: active chemistry + pH strategy + aw control + processing windows + uniformity validation + packaging performance + stability science.
-When those pieces are built to support each other, you get a gummy that doesn’t just launch well-it stays consistent, batch after batch, through shelf life.
+NAD+ precursor gummies perform best when they’re treated as a systems-engineering project: active chemistry + pH strategy + aw control + processing windows + uniformity validation + packaging performance + stability science.
+When those pieces are built to support each other, you get a gummy that doesn’t just launch well—it stays consistent, batch after batch, through shelf life.

 If you’re exploring NAD+ precursor gummies and want a manufacturing-first path, KorNutra can help map out a practical approach—one that prioritizes process control, cGMP execution, and stability performance in the final package.